 - Dub Name Change: Lima in Latin America.

 - Eek, a Mouse!!: Averted in the series.
 Only by Lime, out of all the Marionettes in the series.
 She finds them really adorable.

-- Expy: Of the Lime from SMR.
+- Expy: Of the R!Lime.
 They even share voice actresses in three dubs.

 - Four-Temperament Ensemble: Sanguine.